31 Interview Questions and Expert Tips on How to Answer Them

 What to note:

-The interviewer is trying to find out whether you will be comfortable and therefore be able to perform in the company’s work environment.
-Giving an answer that is related to the company’s work environment makes you an even more legible candidate for the advertised job.
+The interviewer is trying to determine whether you will be comfortable and, therefore, able to perform in the company’s work environment.
+Giving an answer related to the company’s work environment makes you an even more legible candidate for the advertised job.

 19. What management style do you prefer?